chemerisuk/better-time-element/README.md

 ```

 ## Custom formats
-Displayed date can be formatted using a `data-format` attribute on the element.
+The way the date is displayed can be formatted using a `data-format` attribute on the element.
 For example:

 ```html
 <time datetime="2016-01-23T11:12:58.089Z" is="local-time" data-format="EE, MMMM dd'th' yyyy"></time>
 ```

-This will display the selected date like "Monday, December 8th 2014" on the input.
+This will display the selected date as e.g. "Monday, December 8th 2014".

-If `data-format` is not specified, date is formatted using the pattern "E, dd MMM yyyy".
+If `data-format` is not specified, the default pattern is "E, dd MMM yyyy".

 Possible parameters for the format are: